AnerayeVijay/kotlin-high-order-function/README.md

 - In Kotlin, functions are first-class citizen.
 It means that functions can be assigned to the variables, passed as an arguments or returned from another function.
 - Before we jupped into higher order function, we can have quick description on  functions in Kotlin.
+  #### Function
-- Function : A function is a group of related statements that perform a specific task.
+  -  A function is a group of related statements that perform a specific task.
   - In Kotlin, a function generally looks like the following:
 ```
 fun functionName(parameter1:DataType1, parameter2:DataType2,...): ReturnType {
     //do your stuff here
     return value/object
 }
 ```
   #### Extension functions
-  Extension functions are like an ad hoc function on top of an existing datatype/class.
+  - Extension functions are like an ad hoc function on top of an existing datatype/class.
+      ```
+        fun String.countWords():Int {
+             return trim()..size
+        }
+      ```
+   - We declared the function as String.countWords(),that means it should be called on a String instance now

   #### Function type
   - While Kotlin is statically typed, to make it possible, functions need to have a type.
 It exists and it is called function type
     - ```()->Unit``` : the function type that returns nothing useful (Unit) and takes no arguments.